 For the first time in over a decade, Congress chose not to spend additional money subsidizing Tongass timber sales.
 SEACC has fought these subsidies, called the Tongass Timber Pipeline, for years and was encouraged that Congress finally saw them for the waste they are.

-SEACC challenged the transfer after numerous Southeast residents expressed concern about losing highly-used public lands to university control.
+SEACC challenged the transfer after numerous Southeast residents expressed concern about losing highly used public lands to be transferred to the University of Alaska.
 The court’s decision keeps about 200,000 acres of state land in public ownership.
 SEACC argued that the land transfer amounted to a “dedicated fund.”

 Roadless Bills Introduced